Su-Ng/CoreNPLTextMining/README.md

 CoreNLP is a NLP toolkit with a broad range of grammatical analysis tool, we get nouns from the dataset.
 Using wordNet, we obtain hyponymns which are children words which are words that is a more specified word than a given word.

+In this repository, I have included the dataset used Osha.txt and the programs used DataExploring.R and DataMining.R

+Thanks for reading!